Haaga-Helia University of Applied Sciences: Organisation

-Haaga-Helia's President and CEO is Teemu Kokko, Vice Presidents are Minna Hiillos (Teaching and Learning) and Salla Huttunen (Competences, RDI and Digitalisation).
+Haaga-Helia's President and CEO is Susanna Niinistö-Sivuranta, Vice Presidents are Minna Hiillos (Teaching, Learning and Professional Teacher Education), Salla Huttunen (RDI and Digitalisation) and Jouni Ahonen (Commercial and International Services).

 Campuses

 Haaga-Helia operates on five campuses: Pasila, Malmi, Haaga (all in Helsinki), Porvoo and Vierumäki.
+Haaga-Helia opens new learning and teaching facilities in the Mall of Tripla, in Helsinki, in August 2026.

 Board

 The Board governs and oversees Haaga-Helia's operations.
-The chairman of the board is Deputy CEO Jorma Rauhala.
-Other members of the board: Principal Lecturer Minna-Maari Harmaala, Manager Mirja Heiskari, CEO Tauno Jalonen, Development Director Björn Keto, Director Markku Lahtinen, Development Manager Kai Laikio (1.
-Deputy Chairman of the board), Student Joni Lappalainen, CEO Timo Lappi (2.
-Deputy Chairman of the board), CEO of Haaga-Helia University of Applied Sciences Teemu Kokko, Director of Finance Virpi Peltoniemi (Board Secretary).
+The chairperson of the board is President, grocery trade, Ari Akseli.
+Other members of the board: Development Manager Kai Laikio (1.
+Deputy Chairperson of the board), CEO Timo Lappi (2.
+Deputy Chairperson of the board), Principal Lecturer Minna-Maari Harmaala, Manager Mirja Heiskari, Director Markku Lahtinen, Finance Director Pirjo van Nues, Student Laura Töykkälä, Unit Head Tiina Äijö, CEO of Haaga-Helia University of Applied Sciences Susanna Niinistö-Sivuranta, Director of Finance Virpi Peltoniemi (Board Secretary).

 History

 Haaga-Helia University of Applied Sciences was established at the beginning of 2007, when Helsinki Business Polytechnic (Helia) and Haaga Institute Polytechnic merged and created a new university of applied sciences.
 At the time, there were approximately 6000 students in Helia and approximately 4000 in Haaga Institute.
-Haaga-Helia was the first university of applied sciences in Finland to launch an English-taught Bachelor's degree programme in 1993 (Degree Programme in Hospitality Management).
+Haaga-Helia was the first university of applied sciences in Finland to launch an English-taught bachelor's degree programme in 1993 (Degree Programme in Hospitality Management).